AVSystem/scala-commons/docs/REST.md

 # REST framework

+The commons library contains an RPC based REST framework for defining REST services using Scala traits.
+It may be used for implementing both client and server side and works in both JVM and JS, as long as appropriate network layer is implemented.
+For JVM, Jetty-based implementations for client and server are provided.

+The core of REST framework is platform independent and network-implementation indepenedent and therefore has no external dependencies.
+Because of that, it's a part of `commons-core` module.
+This is enough to be able to define REST interfaces.
+But if you want to expose your REST interface through an actual HTTP server or have an actual HTTP client for that interface, you need separate implementations for that.
+The `commons-jetty` module provides Jetty-based implementations for JVM.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**  *generated with [DocToc](https://github.com/thlorenz/doctoc)*